Shiudeyama: Sakura view of a lifetime (Updated for 2025)

 • Other regional passes that partially covers Kagawa (including train between mainland and Takamatsu Station) but not the train journey between Utazu Station and Takuma Station (this will be additional 500 yen one way) - consider these alternative passes e.g. if you will be exploring around Osaka, Okayama and/or Hiroshima and plan to rent a car from Takamatsu: Okayama-Hiroshima-Yamaguchi-Pass and Kansai-Hiroshima Area Pass.

 Where to stay: Now that you have made it to this remote corner of Shikoku, do stay and explore more of Kagawa and Shikoku.
-Accommodation near Mt Shiude is scarce so I made my way using a local train to Takamatsu 高松 (the capital of Kagawa prefecture) and spent the night there (accom options here).
+Accommodation near Mt Shiude is scarce so you need to plan ahead but there are a number of accom options in Mitoyo city.

 Finally, here is a link to the book 死ぬまでに行きたい! 世界の絶景 日本編 / “places I want to visit before I die” to stir up even more wanderlust for Japan - be warned that you will want to immediately book a trip to Japan and will be armed with a seemingly endless to-do list when you get here!